FeastFramework/framework/docs/index.md

 ## Requirements

-The current release of FEAST requires >=PHP 8.1 and (if you wish to use the Curl service classes) PHP 8.1-curl.
-In addition, PHP 8.1-bcmath is recommended.
+The current release of FEAST requires >=PHP 8.2 and (if you wish to use the Curl service classes) PHP 8.2-curl.
+In addition, PHP 8.2-bcmath is recommended.

-The v1.x line of FEAST requires >=PHP 8.0.
+The v1.x line of FEAST requires >=PHP 8.0 and v2.x line requires >=PHP 8.1.
 The same recommendations above apply

 FEAST currently works with the MySQL and PostgreSQL database management systems as well as with SQLite for simple queries.